matthewfeickert-talks/talk-odsl-forum-seminar-2023/talk.md

 ---
 # Reusable science, step by step

-* In this first scenario, you will probably see a lot of `PYTHONPATH` manipulation and `utils.py` floating about
+* In this first scenario, you will probably see a lot of `sys.path` manipulation and `utils.py` floating about

 .bold[Example:] `examples/edit_import_path/`